Skip to main content

 • permanently installed carpeting over an unfinished floor;

-• the electrical and plumbing systems; and
+• electrical and plumbing systems; and

 • furnaces, water heaters, heat pumps and sump pumps.